Search for: design

 Equity in distribution is one of the most controversial and essential concepts which for a long time has been the central concern of political philosophers when considering planning concerns of the societies.
 Transport is a key field by which politicians and decision-makers impose their intention on societies.
 Although there have been studies discussing equity in transport, yet there is no clear mathematical framework to utilize the equity concept in transportation planning.
 This study has reviewed equity in transportation, as well as in human science studies to investigate and determine how transportation advantages should be equitably distributed among society members.
 This review has led...

-Robust tolerance design of mechanical assemblies using a multi-objective optimization formulation, Article SAE Technical Papers ; Vol. 1 , 2014 ; Movahhedy, M. R ; Sharif University of Technology
+Article SAE Technical Papers ; Vol. 1 , 2014 ; Movahhedy, M. R ; Sharif University of Technology

 The design process always has some known or unknown uncertainties in the design variables and parameters.
 The aim of robust design is minimization of performance sensitivity to uncertainties.
 Tolerance allocation process can significantly affect quality and robustness of the product.
 In this paper, a methodology to minimize a product's sensitivity to uncertainties by allocating manufacturing tolerances is presented.
 The robust tolerance design problem is formulated as a multi-objective optimization based on the combined function-uncertainty-cost model.
 Genetic algorithm is utilized to solve the multi-objective optimization and a case study is presented to illustrate the methodology